anmartinez18/AudioLDM-m-Finetuned/README.md

 - The enriched text is passed to AudioLDM to start the audio generation process.
 - The web interface allows users to customize key generation parameters:

     - **Text Description 📝:** You can enter your prompt in English or Spanish  (e.g. "tormenta en la selva" / `"storm in the jungle")

-    - **Duration (seconds) ⏱️:** Choose the length of the generated soundscape, from 10 to 180 seconds (3 minutes max)

-    - **DDIM Steps 🌋:** Controls the number of inference steps in the diffusion process.

     - **Guidance Scale 🍀:** Adjusts the strength of text conditioning.
 Higher values make audio generation more aligned with the prompt.

 - Once the audio is generated, you can play it automatically, download it or generate a new one.